micene09/scarlett/docs/api/request-options.md

 type cacheExpireIn = number | undefined
 ```

-Define the cache duration for a response in milliseconds.
+Define the cache entry expiry in milliseconds.

-Defaults to `undefined`.
+Defaults to `undefined`, meaning that will never expire.

 ## cacheKey